Writing an interface in another programming language

 The most common problems in writing interfaces are:

 1. Using a local 64-bit integer instead of a 32-bit one.
-A `long' in C is only a 32-bit signed int.
+A `long` in C is (usually) only a 32-bit signed int.
 All return values are signed 32-bit integers.
-Check that the "INT" or "INTEGER" type in your language is a 32-bit one.
+Check that the `INT` or `INTEGER` type in your language is a 32-bit one.
 If not, use one that is.

 3. Handling byte arrays.
-In some languages, this is the same as a String type.
+In some languages, this is the same as a String type without the terminating zero.

 4. Failing to allocate storage for output strings and byte arrays before calling.
 The library does not carry out any memory allocation for the output.
 It expects the programmer to have done this already.
 You must allocate an extra character for an output string to receive the terminating null character.